NativeScript/docs-v7/ui-with-xml.md

 ---
-nav-title: XML-Based User Interface
+nav-title: The User Interface
 title: XML-Based User Interface
 description: Learn the basic principles of designing a user interface with NativeScript.
 In NativeScript, you can design the UI using XML and CSS.
 position: 6
 ---

-# XML-Based User Interface
+# The User Interface

 The user interface of NativeScript mobile apps consists of pages.
 Typically, the design of the user interface is developed and stored in `XML` files, styling is done via CSS and the business logic is developed and stored in `JavaScript` or `TypeScript` files.